TheCynosure/subset_sum_automata/README.md

   - ~~Set min and max range values.~~
   - ~~Target value / increment / decrement~~

-- Clean up check\_neighbors function
+- ~~Clean up check\_neighbors function~~

 - ~~Add in a man file.~~(Technically this was done by the clap crate with --help)

+All finished here.
+Works nicely and as intended.
+If you find any bug please open an issue.